Marks9001/Data-Analysis-Project-Python-PowerBI-/README.md

 ## Conclusions

-The most accounts were created in 2012-2014  and then stabilized after 2014.
+The most accounts in extracted population were created in 2012-2014  and then stabilized after 2014.
 About 46% of the population did not play more than 500 battles.
 What is interesting is that about 30% of accounts did not play a single battle.
 It might be beneficial to search for root cause why there are so many blank accounts and find a way to encourage people to play.

 I have played 371 battles and based on that I fall under the same 46% of 'casual' players.
 However, my Win Ratio is slightly bigger - 0.52 compared to 0.49.

-Overall the most battles played tank is a tank called 'IS-3' but the chart can be sliced by tiers (from 1 to 10).
+Overall the most battles played tank is a tank called 'IS-3'.
+The chart can be sliced by tiers (from 1 to 10) in order to get more specific results.
 The tank 'T95E2' has the biggest Win Ratio - 0.67.
 For a more accurate Win Ratio I decided to take only tanks who had more than 50 battles played.

 Lastly, my most played tank was a Tier 5 light tank called 'A-20' with a Win Ratio 0.48 on it.